Multi-fidelity graph-based neural networks architectures to learn Navier-Stokes solutions on non-parametrized 2D domains: Introduction

 \section{Introduction}

 Solving partial differential equations, such as the Navier--Stokes (NS) equations, with traditional computational fluid dynamics (CFD) solvers provides accurate velocity and pressure fields in complex domains, typically represented by unstructured meshes.
-Each simulation can take several hours and is performed independently for each domain.
+The main drawback is that each simulation can take several hours to days.
 Deep learning methods offer a way to accelerate this process by learning how to represent these physical fields.
 Once a neural network is trained on multiple geometries with their corresponding physical solutions, it can predict velocity and pressure fields for previously unseen domains, while respecting the governing equations.
 This provides a significant speed-up compared to classical solvers and allows generalization across multiple geometries.
 These fast solvers can finally be applied in clinical applications \cite{pegolotti2024learning}, where a real-time prediction is often required.\\

-Deep learning models offer representational capabilities and can be used to learn specific physical fields directly from data.
+Deep learning models offer representational capabilities and can be employed to learn specific physical fields directly from data.
 However, such models typically require large training datasets, which can be difficult to access, and they may struggle to produce physically consistent solutions across diverse geometric configurations.
 To address these limitations, recent approaches aim to embed mathematical knowledge of the governing physical system directly into the learning process.
 For instance, Physics-Informed Neural Networks (PINNs), introduced by \cite{raissi2019physics}, add PDE residuals as additional terms in the loss function.
 This method aims at constraining the solution to lie in a space consistent with the governing physical laws, providing both regularization and generalization capabilities, while reducing the need for ground truth data. \\